Som-Energia/plataforma/mod/tidypics/README.txt

 - Disable unintended text shadow within html5 uploader at least in some cases if this text styling has been enabled by other plugins and unwantedly inherited by plupload (can't prevent text shadow in all circumstances as a theme plugin might override Tidypics' CSS).

+Changes for release 1.9.2 (by iionly):
+- Same code base as 1.8.2 with necessary modifications to work on Elgg 1.9,
+- Fix of group album handling.
+Group members (who are no admin) can upload images again to any group album (not only their own).

 Changes for release 1.8.2 (by iionly):
 - No longer beta!
 Apart from the things mentioned in the ToDo section everything should work.
-If not, please tell me.
+If not, please tell me,
 - Rework of river activity settings (check the settings and make adjustments if necessary):
   * new option to set preview image size for all kind of Tidypics' river entries,
   * click on preview image in river now opens full size version of the image in a lightbox popup.

+Changes for release 1.9.1beta16 (by iionly):

+- Same code base as 1.8.1beta16 with necessary modifications to work on Elgg 1.9,
+- Allow sorting of images in queue before starting uploading using HTML5 uploader.

 Changes for release 1.8.1beta16 (by iionly):